Question: "What was the tabernacle of David?"

-Answer: The Hebrew word translated “tabernacle” is ohel which means “a tent (as clearly conspicuous from a distance): a covering, (dwelling) (place), home, tabernacle, tent.”
-There are three main references to the Tabernacle (or Tent) of David: Isaiah 16:5, Amos 9:11, and Acts 15:16, in which the apostle James repeats the passage from Amos.
-The reference in Isaiah 16:5 is not really about the tabernacle of David itself, but rather to the One from the line of David who would someday sit on the throne and rule over all.
+Answer: The Hebrew word translated “tabernacle” is ohel, which means “a tent (as clearly conspicuous from a distance): a covering, (dwelling) (place), home, tabernacle, tent.”
+There are three main references to the tabernacle (or tent) of David: Isaiah 16:5, Amos 9:11, and Acts 15:16, in which the apostle James repeats the passage from Amos.
+The reference in Isaiah 16:5 refers to the tabernacle of David prophetically, pointing to One from the line of David who will someday sit on the throne and rule over all.
 This is referring to Jesus.

-From James’ words alone it is clear that God’s promise through the prophet Amos—that He would “build again the tabernacle of David”—was related to what He was just then beginning to do, namely, visiting the Gentiles to take out from among them a people for His Name.
-After rehearsing what Simon Peter had just told them—that God had chosen that apostle as the instrument whereby He, for the first time, opened the way of salvation to the Gentiles—James plainly declared that this (God’s visitation of the Gentiles to take out of them a people for His Name) agreed with the words of the prophets (in general), and those of Amos in particular.
-The “tabernacle” referred to here, then, is the house of God open to all, both Jew and Gentile, who seek Him in order to worship in truth.
+From James’ words alone, it is clear that God’s promise through the prophet Amos—that He would “build again the tabernacle of David”—was related to what He was just then beginning to do, namely, visiting the Gentiles to take out from among them a people for His Name.
+After rehearsing what Simon Peter had just told the Jerusalem Christians—that God had chosen Peter as the instrument whereby He, for the first time, opened the way of salvation to the Gentiles—James plainly declared that God’s visitation of the Gentiles agreed with the words of the prophets (in general) and Amos (in particular).
+The “tabernacle” referred to in Acts 15:16, then, is the house of God open to all, both Jew and Gentile, who seek Him in order to worship in truth.

-Amos 9:11 says: "In that day will I raise up again the tabernacle of David, that is fallen.”
+Amos 9:11 says, “In that day will I raise up again the tabernacle of David, that is fallen.”
 There seems to be reference here to a restoration of the Jewish nation to spiritual life in the end time.
-There might also exist, during that end time, or into the 1,000 year reign of Christ, a tabernacle like the one during David's day.
+There might also exist, during that end time, or into the 1,000-year reign of Christ, a tabernacle like the one during David's day.
 During David’s time the tabernacle (or tent) housed the Ark of the Covenant and was a precursor to the temple that Solomon would build.
-It was a rectangular house of worship, made with elaborate design.
+The temple was a rectangular house of worship made with elaborate design.
 Its presence and functionality, with priests, was a sign of God’s favor and presence.
 When Israel fell away from following the commandments of the Old Covenant, the temple was desecrated and needed to eventually be rebuilt, as described in the book of Ezra.